youthnotion/ASTRA_Unit_00/README.md

-# Atmospheric Sensing and Terrestrial Real-time Analysis Unit00 Document
+# Atmospheric Sensing and Terrestrial Real-time Analysis Unit00 Documentation

 This documentation explains how to replicate the system step by step.